MahaBKH/Facility-System/README.md

 ![UML](https://raw.githubusercontent.com/MahaBKT/Facility-System/master/Documents/UML.png)

 ## Spring Elements information
 The bean configurations for Spring can be found under src/META-INF/app-context.xml.
+The bean graph shows the different classes and objects and their relationships to one another.
 The bean graph is shown below:
 ![SPRING](https://raw.githubusercontent.com/MahaBKT/Facility-System/master/Documents/Spring.png)